Mushrum-mmb/Simple-AI-Image-Classification/README.md

 The application uses a pre-trained ResNet-18 model to analyze uploaded images.
 The model is fine-tuned on specific animal classes, providing accurate classification results based on the input.

-### ©️ License
-This project is licensed under the MIT License.
-See the LICENSE file for details.